 European Oak in Groot Constantia

 This European oak tree (Quercus robur) is several centuries old and exceptionally hollow.
-Presumably it suffered from a fungal disease, perhaps after being struck by lightning or split by violent wind.
+Presumably, it suffered from a fungal disease, perhaps after being struck by lightning or split by a violent wind.
 Appearing at odds with gravity, its thick heavy branches hang precariously on the trunk’s thin, empty exoskeleton.